Week 5 Tutorial

 Download, combine and wrangle the election data so it is ready for mapping!.

-We will need this for exercise part 5B.
+We will need this for the second exercise.

 library(tidyverse)